More results found.

 No results match your search term, but we're constantly adding new issuers to the BondLink platform.
 Looking to learn more?

-Learn about Infrastructure Projects for Saint Paul Investor Relations, including Hillcrest Golf Course, Major League Soccer Stadium, and Ford Site Redevelopment.
+Learn about Infrastructure Projects for Saint Paul Investor Relations, including Treasurer Island Center, Ford Site Redevelopment, and Major League Soccer Stadium.

 Minnesota United FC, a North American Soccer League team, is constructing a 20,000 seat major league soccer (MLS) stadium at I-94 and Snelling Avenue, as part of a planned and coordinated redevelopment of the entire 34.5 acre site that also includes the Midway Shopping Center (property owned by private landowner RK Midway).
 The goal is to create a new urban village surrounding the stadium that includes retail, office, residential and public open space uses.

 The City committed $18.4 million to new roads, sewers, green space and other infrastructure near the stadium, and the stadium will be privately financed.

 Vacant for 23 years, the former Woolworth building at 428 Minnesota St. in downtown St. Paul is being converted into The 428, a five-level office structure with a rooftop open-air patio.
 A lunch counter will be preserved and used as the centerpiece of a future coffee shop, which will be open to the public.

 The Ramsey County Commissioner and Riverview Corridor Policy Advisory Committee recommended a route and a mode of transit for what’s known as the Locally Preferred Alternative.
 A public hearing will be held on this choice Nov.
 9 and a final vote will be held Dec.
 14.